yoesk8/my-full-template/README.md

 ## Footer

 * Footer is consistent on all pages.
 It has social links centered on it.
 Each link will open in a separate tab in a browser.
+I've also added hover effects to each of them based on the color of the social media site.

 ## Home